python/cpython/Doc/library/socket.rst

    arguments are interpreted the same way as by the built-in :func:`open` function.

-   The returned file object references a :cfunc:`dup`\ ped version of the socket file descriptor, so the file object and socket object may be closed or garbage-collected independently.
+   Closing the file object won't close the socket unless there are no remaining references to the socket.
 The socket must be in blocking mode (it can not have a timeout).

 .. method:: socket.recv(bufsize[, flags])